heristop/heristop.github.io/docs/gardener-ai.md

 terrain seed is unchanged.

 ## Shipped profile results

+These historical measurements use the simulator before its frog-rescue correction.

 The initial training run used seed 731, a population of 12 and eight generations:
 81 distinct profiles evaluated on 12 training boards, followed by 32 validation boards.